kamalasree234/Anna-Pay/README.md

 - **WhatsApp Notification Support** — Integrate WhatsApp Business API for salary alerts directly to staff WhatsApp numbers
 - **More Language Support** — Tamil, Hindi, and other regional languages based on staff requirements
 - **Analytics Dashboard for Admin** — View notifications sent, delivered, failed, and opened with detailed reports
-- **Two-way Notification (Query System)** — Staff can reply to a notification to raise a query directly to HR
+- **Two-way Notification (Query System)** — Staff can reply to a notification to raise a query directly to Admin
 - **Scheduled Notification Reminders** — Reminders if staff has not viewed payslip within a configurable number of days
 - **Smart Notification Preferences** — Staff choose which notifications they want to receive and through which channel
 - **Integration with More Payroll Systems** — Extend support to other university payroll or ERP systems